ref-finance/ref-contracts/ref-farming/readme.md

 /// they are just reserved for future work. pub fn list_farms(&self, from_index: u64, limit: u64) -> Vec<FarmInfo>;

-/// The suggested way to batch retrive farm info;
+/// The suggested way to batch get farm info;
 /// Cause farms are organized under Seed(ie. Farming-Token) in the contract pub fn list_farms_by_seed(&self, seed_id: SeedId) -> Vec<FarmInfo>;